-However, the \emph{parallel or} function is a perfectly computable \emph{partial recursive functional} \cite{Streicher2006, Longley2015}.
-The way to prove that is informally the following: given two closed terms $M, N : \textsf{Bool}$, take turns in $\beta$-reducing each one for a few steps.
-This is called \emph{dovetailing}.
+However, the parallel or function is a computable \emph{partial recursive functional} \cite{Streicher2006,Longley2015}.
+The way to prove that is intuitively the following: given two closed terms $M, N : \textsf{Bool}$, take turns in $\beta$-reducing each one for a one step: this is called \emph{dovetailing}.
 If at any point one of the two terms reduces to \textsf{true}, then output \textsf{true}.
-But if at any point both reduce to \textsf{false} then output \textsf{false}.
+But if at any point both reduce to \textsf{false}, then output \textsf{false}.